Keats/jsonwebtoken/README.md

 - **InvalidToken**: if the token is not a valid JWT
 - **InvalidSignature**: if the signature doesn't match
+- **WrongAlgorithmHeader**: if the alg in the header doesn't match the one given to decode

 ## Algorithms
 Right now, only SHA256 is supported.